mfong4151/Maxwell-Fong-Mastermind/README.md

 My mastermind submission includes both a frontend and backend for demonstration.
 The frontend was made particularly to scale backend features, and for presentation purposes in general.
 As this is a Backend Apprenticeship, the focus here is on the Express backend and how I crafted the main features.
 Bellow I’ve detailed some of the main features, and challenges I encountered during the development process.

-This project is my submission for the Mastermind take home challenge for Linkedin REACH's Backend Apprenticeship candidacy.
-Assume that mastermind was an n-player, real-time game, what would that look like?
-This project takes that question as a point of departure, and uses it to animate the main features.

-My mastermind submission includes both a frontend and backend for demonstration.
-The frontend was made particularly to scale backend features, and for presentation purposes in general.
-As this is a Back

 ## Table of Contents
 1. [Setup and Running](#setup-and-running)